SkylineCommunications/dataminer-docs-connectors/connector/doc/ScheduAll_Manager.md

 #### External mappings

-When using the _EventModify_ request, ScheduAll Manager needs to tie the resource ID (RESID) of a resource booking in ScheduAll with an external ID (EXTID).
-The **DataMiner Combined IDS Field** is a parameter where you can define which parameter from the **Custom Resource Details Fields** will be used as a mapping to RESID.
+When the *EventModify* request is used, ScheduAll Manager needs to tie the resource ID (RESID) of a resource booking in ScheduAll with an external ID (EXTID).
+With the **DataMiner Combined IDS Field** parameter, you can define which parameter from the **Custom Resource Details Fields** will be used as a mapping to the RESID.

 ### Configuration - Interop Service